lucianopereira86/Python-Flask/README.md

 ![flask13](/docs/flask13.JPG)

-We have added a new user to the _user_dict_.
-Let's make some changes at the _get_users_ function to search for the user by using multiple properties dynamically, even considering their types.
+We have added a new user to the _users_dict_.
+Let's make some changes at the _get_users_ function to search for the user by using multiple properties dynamically, even by considering their types.

 ![flask14](/docs/flask14.JPG)